 University of Minnesota School of Dentistry

-The University of Minnesota School of Dentistry Program for Advanced Standing Students (UMN PASS) is a 29-month program designed for graduates of dental schools outside of the United States (U.S.) and Canada seeking to practice dentistry in the U.S or Canada.
+The University of Minnesota School of Dentistry Program for Advanced Standing Students (U of M SOD PASS) is a 29-month program designed for graduates of dental schools outside of the United States and Canada seeking to practice dentistry in the United States or Canada.

-Most states in the U.S. require a degree (DDS/DMD) from a dental school accredited by the ADA Commission on Dental Accreditation (CODA) and subsequently passing a licensing examination before a license can be issued (for further details on states accepting graduate training in lieu of a DDS/DMD
+Most states in the United States require a D.D.S./D.M.D. degree from a dental school accredited by the Commission on Dental Accreditation (CODA) and subsequent passage of a licensing examination before a license can be issued.
+(For further details on states that accept graduate training in lieu of a D.D.S./D.M.D. degree from a CODA-accredited school, contact the American Dental Association or the appropriate state’s dental board.)

-The UMN PASS program is designed to facilitate a smooth transition to the University of Minnesota, provide a successful integration into the clinical years, and into the profession allowing for a long and successful career.
+The PASS program is designed to facilitate a smooth transition to the U of M as well as provide a successful integration into the clinical years and the profession, allowing for a long and successful career.

-Former UMN PASS students say that they especially enjoy the smaller size of the program, the great clinical education, the outreach program, and that there are never any chair issues.
+Former PASS students say they especially enjoyed the smaller size of the program, the great clinical education, the outreach program and that there are never any chair issues.

-Finally, we are the only school in the country that offers its dental students the opportunity to take the Canadian Licensing Board Examination for those who want to practice in Minnesota or in Canada.
+Finally, we are the only school in the United States that offers its dental students the opportunity to take the Canadian Licensing Board Examination for those who want to practice in Minnesota or in Canada.

 515 Delaware Street S.E.